 Part XIX of the Tax Act implements the Organisation for Economic Co-operation and Development Common Reporting Standard.
 Pursuant to Part XIX of the Tax Act, "Canadian financial institutions" that are not "non-reporting financial institutions" (as both terms are defined in Part XIX of the Tax Act) are required to have procedures in place to identify accounts held by residents of foreign countries (other than the U.S.) or by certain entities the "controlling persons" of which are resident in a foreign country and to report required information to the CRA.
 Such information is expected to be exchanged on a reciprocal, bilateral, basis with the tax authorities of the foreign country in which the account holders or such controlling persons are resident, pursuant to the Multilateral Convention on Mutual Administrative Assistance in Tax Matters or the relevant bilateral tax treaty.
-As long as units are registered in the name of CDS, the Trust should not have any reportable accounts and, as a result, should not be required to provide information to the CRA in respect of its unitholders.
-Unitholders, however, will be required to provide certain information including their tax identification numbers to their dealer for the purpose of such information exchange unless their investment is held within a Registered Plan (including an FHSA, pursuant to certain Tax Proposals).
+As long as units are registered in the name of CDS, the Trust should not have any reportable accounts and, as a result, should not be required to provide information including their tax identification numbers to their dealer for the purpose of such information exchange unless their investment is held within a Registered Plan (including an FHSA, pursuant to certain Tax Proposals).